Upper level course Equivalency

 Transfer Curricula & Resolution of Lower Division Course Transfer Disputes

-The following procedures (as outlined in the Texas Higher Education Coordinating Board rule Chapter 5, Subchapter A, §5.4) shall be followed by public institutions of higher education in the resolving disputes involving transfer of TSC lower division courses.
+The following procedures (as outlined in the Texas Higher Education Coordinating Board Rule Chapter 5, Subchapter A, §5.4) shall be followed by public institutions of higher education in the resolving disputes involving transfer of lower division courses.

 “If a public institution of higher education does not accept course credit earned by a student at another institution of higher education, that institution shall give written notice to the student and the other institution that transfer of the course credit is denied.
 The two institutions and the. student shall attempt to resolve the transfer of the course credit in accordance with the Texas Higher Education Coordinating Board rules and / or guidelines.”